improveTheWorld/ChatGPT-Bridge/README.md

 ## 🛠️ Usage

-1. After installing the plugin, click the plugin button on the top part of the browser to open a popup with two buttons: "Start" to initiate bridging with the third-party software, and "Stop" to end the connection.
+1. After installing the plugin, go to [ChatGPT](https://chat.openai.com/chat) website, click the plugin button on the top part of the browser to open a popup with two buttons: "Start" to initiate bridging with the third-party software, and "Stop" to end the connection.

 2. The default WebSocket communication is done over port 8181.
 You can change the port in the config.json file if necessary.